-For general information about public rights of way (footpaths, bridleways, restricted byways and byways open to all traffic) go to Suffolk’s Public Rights of Way website.
+- Access general information about public rights of way (from SCC) (information on footpaths, bridleways, restricted byways and byways open to all traffic)

-To view a working copy of the Definitive Map, which shows all legally recorded public rights of way, go to Suffolk County Council's website.
+- View a working copy of the Definitive Map (provided by SCC) (shows all legally recorded public rights of way)

-Online information, application forms and guidance notes for creating, diverting or extinguishing a public right of way are shown below:
+Creating, diverting or extinguishing a public right of way